siverpro/testnet_wiki/docs/90_FAQ/Technical_questions.md

 This can be caused by using an older pdf version of the installation instructions where it seems there is a line break in the command right after 'A-2'.
 This gives the error 'no such command as create.conf'.
 However the command is one single line.
 Try running the command:

 `docker exec factomd_node bash -c "sed -i '/Node Identity Information/q' /root/.factom/m2/factomd.conf && grep Identity -A 2 create.conf >> /root/.factom/m2/factomd.conf"`

+## How come I get an error about not being able to connect to the docker when adding the configuration file?

+When running the the command to add the configuration file to the docker the error 'docker: Got permission denied while trying to connect to the Docker daemon socket...' can occur.
+This is because the user haven't got the proper rights to use the docker program.

+When setting up your docker and providing user rights by running the command:

+`sudo usermod -aG docker USERNAME`

+It is needed to log out of the server before the changes take effect.